data-lessons/NEON-R-Make-Pretty-Maps-Plots/README.md

 ```

 You can then knit to HTML in RStudio.
 Some of the images may show up with "?" but then appear OK, when you view in external browser.
 Once knitted, you can `git commit -m "some message"` and `git push` to update the Github repository.

+Once you add/remove/rename a post, you'll want to run `make.R` which inserts posts by brewing from `index.brew.html` into `index.html`.

 ## Details